Professor Bachman, Chair

-Entering students with an interest in any of the above majors are strongly encouraged to discuss their academic planning with faculty in the Department of Chemistry as early as possible in their academic career.
+Entering students with an interest in either of the above majors are strongly encouraged to discuss their academic planning with faculty in the Department of Chemistry as early as possible in their academic career.
 Students interested in advanced placement into Chemistry 102 or 201 should consult the department chair.

-Major in Chemistry: Requirements for a major:
+Requirements for a Chemistry major:

 - Chemistry 102, 111 or 120, or advanced placement as recommended by the department.
 Completion of this requirement is a prerequisite to all courses numbered 201 or higher.